firebase/extensions/storage-resize-images/PREINSTALL.md

 #### Multiple instances of this extension

 You can install multiple instances of this extension for the same project to configure different resizing options for different paths.
-However, As mentioned before this extension listens for all changes made to the specified Cloud Storage bucket.
+However, as mentioned before this extension listens for all changes made to the specified Cloud Storage bucket.
 That means all instances will be triggered every time a file is uploaded to the bucket.
 Therefore, it is recommended to use different buckets instead of different paths to prevent unnecessary function calls.

 #### Billing